Autodesk/molecule-2d-for-react/README.md

 See [this great blog post](http://justjs.com/posts/npm-link-developing-your-own-npm-modules-without-tears) for more info on `npm link`.

 Once you've linked your other project, you'll need to build molecular-visualization (and likely your other project, too) every time you want your changes to reflect in your other project.
 You can do this manually with `npm run build`.
 If you want to rebuild molecular-visualization automatically every time a change is made, run `npm run watch`.
-If you want to run the example and watch at the same time, run `npm run dev`.